gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <p>TechnicalID is the name that is used for creating the Seed namespace, the infrastructure resources, and
-basically everything that is related to this particular Shoot.</p>
+basically everything that is related to this particular Shoot.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>